-Our newly expanded live animal outreach program, Up CLOSE, provides exciting and educational encounters with a wider variety of species right in your classroom!
+Our live animal outreach program, Up CLOSE, provides exciting and educational encounters with a wider variety of species right in your classroom!
 Choose from our longstanding bird of prey programs, or from our new reptile or arthropod programs.
 All programs are geared toward the specific age groups to which they are offered, and designed to support the science EALRs for those grades.

 Up CLOSE programs always include a visit from a live animal to your classroom.
 To help you prepare your students for the classroom visit, you may choose to view or print portions of the teacher packet appropriate to your program (Raptors, Reptiles & Amphibians, or Amazing Arthropods).

 Up CLOSE programs are approximately 45-55 minutes in length (shortened to match the attention span of very young audiences).
 Programs outside the regular days/dates or for evening or weekend events are available on a very limited basis.

 (Grades PreK-12) Kits must be picked up and dropped off at the zoo’s Guest Services inside the South Entrance. $27.00 loan fee.

 Teachers participating in an Up CLOSE program may also rent an Arthropod, Raptor, Owl or Reptile Discovery Kit for two weeks.
 Kits include an assortment of biological specimens such as skulls, feathers, and skins, along with supporting materials that might include books and other media.